filotimo-project/.github/profile/README.md

 - Accent colours are properly applied to Flatpaks using Breeze-GTK.
 - Dolphin remembers view and sorting settings for each individual folder.
 - Dolphin has its Git integration enabled by default.
+- Dark titlebars are used by default for Discord, Vesktop and Spotify.

 ### Changes to Firefox
 #### UX